alexanderameye/prefab-painter/README.md

 > In Prefab Painter window select palette and click "Import"

 # Compatibility
-This prefab painter has been tested with Unity 2018.3.0f2.
+This tool has been tested with Unity 2018.3.0f2.

 # Unity forum thread
 https://forum.unity.com/threads/released-free-prefab-painter-github.506118/